Support at Home

 Support at Home is an aged care program designed to support older Australians to live independently at home for longer, simplifying access to services while providing more tailored support.

-It is a Federal Government initiative that will replace Home Care Packages (HCPs) and Short-Term Restorative Care.
+It is a Federal Government initiative that has replaced Home Care Packages (HCPs) and Short-Term Restorative Care.
 Bethanie will be a Support at Home services provider as it has been with HCPs.

-Support at Home will deliver a more streamlined in-home care service for participants, with benefits such as improved access to higher levels of care, greater flexibility, faster access to assistive technology, and more coordinated support to help older people remain safe, comfortable and independent at home.
+Support at Home delivers a more streamlined in-home care service for participants, with benefits such as improved access to higher levels of care, greater flexibility, faster access to assistive technology, and more coordinated support to help older people remain safe, comfortable and independent at home.

 The first step for a participant is to get an aged care assessment, which allows the person to be classified into one of the eight budget levels in the Support at Home program.